 Keeping the annual cost of attendance in mind, you should construct your own budget for living expenses.
 This will assist you in tracking your expenses to better manage your money while in medical school as well as estimating your total cost and resources for the next four years.
 Creating a budget will give you an idea of the funding you’ll need and help you become more aware of the amount you will be borrowing in student loans.

 The Office of Financial Aid uses federal guidelines to develop cost-of-attendance budgets.
 Consideration for budget increases related to child care costs, health care issues and additional credits must be requested in writing and should include appropriate supporting documentation.
 Listed below is additional information concerning the components of our cost of attendance.

-Fees: Students are charged an $810 university fee as well as a $170 student government fee.
-In Medical Year 1 and 2, there is an additional $420 dining fee.
+Fees: Students are charged an $840 university fee that cover the experiences and services that complement and support academics, a $170 student government fee.
+In Medical Year 1 and 2, there is an additional $440 dining fee.

-USMLE Exams: A one-time expense is allotted for the cost of taking the USMLE Step 1 Exam, the USMLE Step 2 CK Exam, and the USMLE Step 2 CS Exam.
+USMLE Exams: A one-time expense is allotted for the cost of taking the USMLE Step 1 and Step 2 CK Exams.

 Transportation: This amount is based on data from the Consumer Expenditure Survey for the Northeast and reflects increases in the Consumer Price Index Urban as calculated by the Bureau of Labor Statistics.
 The transportation allowance does not take into consideration expenses related to owning a car or relocating to Connecticut.